Voice search is one of top technological advancements leading our society in the digital revolution.

 Once claimed, accurately fill out your business information so that customers and searchers can find you, especially if they are nearby.

 Complete your business introduction section and offer a clear description as to what your business is, what you offer, and what type of market your business falls under.

-The category section on Google My Business will help you connect with local searchers, so proposing the right applicable categories to your company is imperative.
+The category section on Google My Business will help you connect with local searchers, so assigning the correct categories to your company is imperative.

-For example, a few categories for Brave River could include:
+For example, categories for Brave River Solutions could include: